urbi-mobility/ditto-contracts/docs/manual.md

   - CLI tools: [Geth](https://geth.ethereum.org/), [Parity](https://www.parity.io/ethereum/).
 - for maximum security: hardware wallets, for example [Ledger](https://www.ledger.com/) or [Trezor](https://trezor.io/).

-### Connect to a network
+### Select the network
 There are different networks used for different reasons:
 - Main Net for production.
-- Rinkeby, Goerli, Ropsted for staging.
+- Rinkeby, Goerli, Ropsten for staging.
-- Localhost for testing.
+- (and, of course, you can connect to a development node for testing.)

 The simplest way to interact with Ethereum without setting up a full node is to use [infura](https://infura.io/).
 Register to get your API key.